 On Windows XP, there was a compatibility layer for 16-bit programs.
 This compatibility layer has been removed.
 So, your very old 16-bit programs will no longer be able to run on the VNA.

 In Visual Studio 2008 and earlier, the default .NET platform target was AnyCPU.
-On Windows 7 or Windows 10 64-bit, .NET applications that are written against the "AnyCPU" platform will compile down to a native 64-bit application.
+On Windows 10 64-bit, .NET applications that are written against the "AnyCPU" platform will compile down to a native 64-bit application.
 This can cause odd failures in your code as you will not be able to load any 3rd party libraries that are 32-bit only.
 You should always be compiling .NET applications as the "x86" platform.
 Starting with Visual Studio 2010, the default platform was changed to x86.